 When to Refinance Parent PLUS Loans

 The best time to refinance Parent PLUS Loans is when interest rates are low.
-Current refinance rates are start as low as 1.74%, making it a great time to refinance student loans.
+Current refinance rates start as low as 1.74%, making it a great time to refinance Parent PLUS loans.

 If you’re looking to refinance Parent PLUS Loans into the student’s name, you will want to wait until the student has secured stable employment and has a credit score of at least 660 (however, some lenders may require a higher credit score).
 If their credit score is lower than 660, the best option typically is for them to build their credit score up over time and then refinance the loan later.

 Pros and Cons of Refinancing Parent PLUS Loans

 As with most things, refinancing Parent PLUS Loans has its pros and cons.
-Let’s look at the benefits of student loan refinance you will want to consider before taking action.
+Let’s look at the benefits of Parent PLUS loan refinancing you will want to consider before taking action.

 Reduce your number of monthly payments

 Refinancing student loans, including Parent PLUS Loans, allows you to roll multiple loans into one new loan, reducing the number of payments you need to make each month.
-You do not have to have multiple student loans to refinance.
+You do not have to have multiple student loans or Parent PLUS loans to refinance.
 You may refinance a singular loan as well.

 Lower your interest rate

-If your main goal is to lower your interest rate student loan refinancing may be right for you.
-Refinancing your existing Parent PLUS Loans with a private student loan refinance is the only way to pursue a lower your interest rate.
+If your main goal is to lower your interest rate Parent PLUS loan refinancing may be right for you.
+Refinancing your existing Parent PLUS Loans with a private student lender is the only way to pursue a lower your interest rate.
 Your lender will determine your interest rate based on your credit.